stefansbv/stefansuciu.ro/content/post/transfer.md

 ## Acknowledgements ##

-Concepts, blocks of code and even entire modules, comments and documentation are borrowed and/or inspired from the excellent [Sqitch](https://github.com/theory/sqitch) project by @theory.
+Some concepts, blocks of code and even entire modules, comments and documentation are borrowed and/or inspired from the excellent [Sqitch](https://github.com/theory/sqitch) project by @theory.
 Thank you!